The UK’s aid response to irregular migration in the central Mediterranean

 - The UK aid response to irregular migration should be informed by robust conflict, human rights and political economy analysis, to ensure that it does not inadvertently do harm to vulnerable refugees and migrants.
 This information should be fed in at an early stage of project or programme design and documentation should contain a clear articulation of the risks, benefits and risk appetite.

 The government publishes a response to all ICAI reviews.
-You can read the government’s response to ICAI’s review on irregular migration online.
+You can read the government’s response to our review of irregular migration online.

 International Development Committee

 Parliament’s International Development Committee (IDC), or its ICAI sub-committee, hold hearings on all ICAI reviews.
-You can watch the IDC hearing on ICAI’s migration review online.
+You can watch the IDC hearing online.